stratosphere/stratosphere/events/2013/summit-tutorial.md

 If you don't want to use the provided VM you can check out the hands-on exercise code from [https://github.com/stratosphere/stratosphere-summit](https://github.com/stratosphere/stratosphere-summit).
 It comes as a maven project that you can import from Eclipse or Intellij.
-Or you could just use any text editor and use the provided scripts (for example `./run-task1.sh`) to compile and run the example.
+Or you could just use any text editor and use the provided scripts (for example `./run-task1.sh`) to compile and run the examples.

 <section id="scala-introduction">